-Within name school, the headteacher name is the senior manager and responsible for all staff.
+Within Hart Plain Junior School, the headteacher Charlotte Faithfull is the senior manager and responsible for all staff.
 If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should make the headteacher aware.

-If your concern is about the headteacher, you should raise this with the Chair of Governors by [process to contact CoG or equivalent]
+If your concern is about the headteacher, you should raise this with the Chair of Governors by emailing chair@hartplain-jun.hants.sch.uk

-If you would prefer to raise your concerns outside the school environment, you can contact the NSPCC whistleblowing line on 0800 028 0285 or email help@nspcc.org.uk for national organisations.
-Alternatively, you can contact Children's Social Care by calling 0300 555 1384 (office hours) or 0300 555 1373 (outside of office hours) or the Local Authority Designated Officer on 01962 876364
+If you would prefer to raise your concerns outside the school environment you can contact Children's Social Care by calling 0300 555 1384 (office hours) or 0300 555 1373 (outside of office hours) or the Local Authority Designated Officer on 01962 876364 or at child.protection@hants.gov.uk.